inbravo/travel/october-2017/dhanaulti.md

 * 	My eyes are in search of an eatory, which can serve me enough to survive another six hours
 * 	On the main square of town, found a Janta hotel, typical dhaba style
 * 	Parked my stallion at the front, the staff is curious.
 I jumped on a vacant bench and ordered the lentils (mix daal) and bread (roti)
-* 	Scrounged good enough but limited to avoid any fatigue
+* 	Scrounged good enough but limited to avoid any fatigue.
+Chamba is also the nearest town of famous Tehri Dam, which is only few kilometers away from here
+*	After few minutes of rest, i restarted again towards Rishikesh

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_132354.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_134921.jpg)

-##  2:30 PM Fakot
+##  2:15 PM Fakot
+*	Took a halt of few minutes in this small village
+*	I am thinking to halt at Rishikesh tonight.
+Its is only 2 hours drive from here

-##  3:30 PM Nagni
+##  3:00 PM Nagni
 *	At a small road side village named Nagni, which also has a petrol pump, took bath in small stream of river, which is flowing adjacent to the road
-*	Filled my belly and my water bottle with mineral rich water, with a thankfull glance on my stallion, i gave the famous mild half kick to it
+*	Filled my belly and my water bottle with rich mineral water, with a thankfull glance at my stallion, i gave the famous mild half kick to it
-*	Thump of Enfield is aloud on peacefull hills, the famous dug dug makes people curious, school kids waving and recieving the joy back
+*	Thump of Enfield is aloud in hills, the famous dug dug sound makes people curious, school kids waving and recieving the joy back

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_144619.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_151055.jpg)

-##  8:00 PM Narendra Nagar
+##  4:15 PM Narendra Nagar
-*	Arrived in Narendra Nagar
+*	Arrived in Narendra Nagar, thinking to stop here, but finally i throttled towards Rishikesh
+*	My body is lazy now, i can feel that my brain is tired from this 12 hours continous drive
+*	Food and bath has also affected my brain activity.
+Its performing slow now
+*	The mistake: at a corner, my calculations went wrong and motercycles front tyre skid into the roadside small ditch
+*	Lckily my riding gears helped me to skip any big injury except a minor sprain in my left wrist
+*	A gentleman helped me to drag my motercycle and after few minutes of inspection, i climbed my motercycle again
+*	After riding few minutes, i am feeling that my wrist is in acute pain while holding the clutch
+*	Holding the clutch is necessary while driving down in hills.
+Pain was increasing every mooment
+*	I took a pause to give some relax to my hand.
+I learnt a new lesson to **always carry some basic medicines during the rides**

 ##  5:30 PM Rishikesh
 *	Arrived in Rishikesh